 About Rockaway Recycling

-Rockaway Recycling has been an industry leader for many years recycling scrap metal in New Jersey and the Tri-State Area.
+Rockaway Recycling has been an industry leader and scrap yard for many years recycling scrap metal in New Jersey and the Tri-State Area.
 By providing our community an outlet to recycle metal, we have kept millions of pounds of material from being dumped in landfills.
-Already well into the 21st century, we have been expanding to be able to reach out to not only Northern Jersey, but to all of New Jersey, Southern NY, and Eastern PA.
+Already well into the 21st century, we have been expanding to be able to reach out to not only Northern New Jersey, but to all of New Jersey, Southern NY, and Eastern PA.

 Tom is a 1974 Rutgers graduate with an accounting degree who began in anything but the scrap business.
 Originally working for Amerada Hess, Tom changed career paths and started recycling scrap metal.
-Originally going around to local body shops buying old rotors, car batteries, catalytic converters and aluminum car parts, Tom began his recycling career.
+Originally going around to local body shops buying old rotors, car batteries, catalytic converters, and aluminum car parts, Tom began his recycling career.

-After working by himself out of a flat bed truck for a few years he started renting a garage to store and sort his materials.
+After working by himself out of a flatbed truck for a few years he started renting a garage to store and sort his materials.
 Customers started coming to his location in Rockaway Borough and the scrap metal yard, Rockaway Recycling was born.
 Beginning and going through the 1980’s Tom developed Rockaway Recycling as an industry recycler of obsolete electronics, computer scrap, and all kinds of metals that very few scrap yards knew how to deal with.

-As a secondary business Tom opened up A Second Byte, a store which sold refurbished computers to consumers and was one of the first to help many families get online with the internet and personal computers.
+As a secondary business Tom opened up A Second Byte, a store that sold refurbished computers to consumers and was one of the first to help many families get online with the internet and personal computers.

-Tom continued running operations through the 90’s and early 2000’s and then slowly brought his son Thomas onto the scene to start learning about the operations.
+Tom continued running operations through the ’90s and early 2000s and then slowly brought his son Thomas onto the scene to start learning about the operations.

-After working through many ups and downs in the economy and seeing price fluctuations from $0.20 cents per lb. for copper all the way up to $3.50 per pound, Tom has since retired to Florida with his wife Annette, and handed the reigns of Rockaway Recycling over to his son Thomas, who continues to run the operations of Rockaway Recycling.
+After working through many ups and downs in the economy and seeing price fluctuations from $0.20 cents per lb. for copper all the way up to $3.50 per pound, Tom has since retired to Florida with his wife Annette and handed the reigns of Rockaway Recycling over to his son Thomas, who continues to run the operations of Rockaway Recycling.
 While remaining retired in Florida, Tom has continued his “family first” mindset, seeing his daughter Virginia and son Thomas become working adults and continuing the proud learning and working traditions that he instilled in them.

 Since he was seven years old, Thomas has had some part in working at Rockaway Recycling.
-His first job was sweeping the floors, then he slowly graduated to writing receipts and once he became old enough, he was working along side other employees learning all of the ropes throughout the New Jersey scrap metal yard.
+His first job was sweeping the floors, then he slowly graduated to writing receipts and once he became old enough, he was working alongside other employees learning all of the ropes throughout the New Jersey scrap metal yard.

-In 2003, Thomas not only became an Eagle Scout, scouting’s highest honor and achievement but he also graduated from Sparta High School having been on the varsity football and lacrosse teams.
+In 2003, Thomas not only became an Eagle Scout, scouting’s highest honor and achievement but he also graduated from Sparta High School where he was on the varsity football and lacrosse teams.
 Following that Thomas went off to the University of Connecticut where he became the President of his fraternity, Alpha Phi Omega.
 A co-ed community service based fraternity helping out the surrounding community through clothing/food drives, Senior-Citizen Bingo Events, serving food at homeless shelters, and being the proud owner of Jonathon, the UCONN mascot.

 Graduating from UCONN in 2007, Thomas took over the operations of Rockaway Recycling, while still working with his Dad for the initial year.
-Since the beginning of 2008 Thomas has been running the daily scrap metal yard operations of Rockaway Recycling while establishing new customers, making more relationships, and expanding business.
+Since the beginning of 2008, Thomas has been running the daily scrap metal yard operations of Rockaway Recycling while establishing new customers, making more relationships, and expanding the business.

 A couple of words from Thomas: